RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 where:

-How is one of 'FUNCTION' or 'SUBROUTINE' and indicates how the external routine is to be invoked.
+* `How` is one of `'FUNCTION'` or `'SUBROUTINE'` and indicates how the external routine is to be invoked.

-NameType is a specification of whether the name was provided as a symbol or as a string literal.
+* `NameType` is a specification of whether the name was provided as a symbol or as a string literal.

-Name is the name of the routine to be invoked.
+* `Name` is the name of the routine to be invoked.

-Environment is an environment value with the same components as on API_ Start.
+* `Environment` is an environment value with the same components as on `API_Start`.

-Arguments is a specification of the arguments to the routine, with the same components as on API_Start.
+* `Arguments` is a specification of the arguments to the routine, with the same components as on `API_Start`.

-Streams is a specification of the default streams, with the same components as on API_ Start.
+* `Streams` is a specification of the default streams, with the same components as on `API_Start`.

-Traps is the list of traps to be used in processing, with the same components as on API_ Start.
+* `Traps` is the list of traps to be used in processing, with the same components as on `API_Start`.

 #### Semantics:

 Invoke an external routine.
-Set {Outcome to the result of the external routine, or set the indicator of the completion response to 'D' if the external routine did not provide a result.
+Set `#Outcome` to the result of the external routine, or set the indicator of the completion response to `'D'` if the external routine did not provide a result.

-If this function is unable to locate the routine the indicator of the completion response is 'U'.
-As a result SYNTAX condition 43.1 is raised implicitly.
+If this function is unable to locate the routine the indicator of the completion response is `'U'`.
+As a result `SYNTAX` condition `43.1` is raised implicitly.

-If How indicated that a result from the routine was required but the routine did not provide one the indicator of the completion response is 'H'.
-As a result SYNTAX condition 44.1 is raised implicitly.
+If `How` indicated that a result from the routine was required but the routine did not provide one the indicator of the completion response is `'H'`.
+As a result `SYNTAX` condition `44.1` is raised implicitly.

-If How indicated that a result from the routine was required but the routine provided one that was too long (see #Limit_String in nnn) the indicator of the completion response is 'L'.
-As a result SYNTAX condition 52 is raised implicitly.
+If `How` indicated that a result from the routine was required but the routine provided one that was too long (see `#Limit_String` in nnn) the indicator of the completion response is `'L'`.
+As a result `SYNTAX` condition `52` is raised implicitly.

-If the routine failed in a way not indicated by some other indicator the indicator of the completion response is 'F'.
-As a result SYNTAX condition 40.1 is raised implicitly.
+If the routine failed in a way not indicated by some other indicator the indicator of the completion response is `'F'`.
+As a result `SYNTAX` condition `40.1` is raised implicitly.

 ## External data queue